-Grouping worksheets together in Excel can be helpful if you need to perform the same tasks on multiple sheets at the same time.
-This is only possible when you have multiple sheets in a workbook that contain different data but follow the same layout and structure.
+Grouping worksheets together in Excel can be really helpful if you need to execute the same tasks on multiple sheets at the same time.
+This is only possible when you have multiple sheets in a workbook that contain different data but has the same structure.

-For example, if you have a workbook for student attendance that has multiple worksheets (one for each month).
+For instance, Let’s say you have a workbook for student attendance that has multiple worksheets (one for each day).
 If all those worksheets are grouped together, and when you add student names in column A of one sheet, those names will be automatically added to column A in those sheets.
 Same way when you do calculations or formatting or any other changes in one sheet, it will immediately reflect in all the sheets.

-If your sheets are grouped together, any changes you make on one worksheet will be automatically applied to all other worksheets in the group in the exact same location on the worksheets.
+If your sheets are grouped together, any edits you make on one worksheet will be automatically reflected on all other worksheets in the same group at the same cell location.
 After you are done reading this article, you will be able to easily group worksheets and ungroup worksheets in Excel.

 Benefits of grouping worksheets in Excel

-If the worksheets in your workbook are in the same structure, grouping them together can save you a lot of time.
-Once the sheets are grouped, you can enter the same data, make the same changes, write the same formulas and apply the same formatting to all the worksheets at once without having to edit each one individually.
+If the worksheets in your workbook are in the same structure, grouping them together can save you a lot of time and make your workflow more efficient.
+Once the sheets are grouped together, you can enter data, edit data, and apply formatting to all the sheets at once without having to edit each one individually

-- Enter or edit data on several worksheets at a time
+- You can enter or edit data on multiple worksheets at once.

-- Print out a selection of worksheets at the same range and cells.
+- You can print out a group of worksheets at the same range and cells.

-- Set up the header, footer, and page layout.
+- You can set up the header, footer, and page layout on multiple worksheets.

-- Apply formatting to a selection of worksheets all at once.
+- You can apply the same formatting to a selection of worksheets at the same time.

 How to Group Selected Worksheets in Excel

-Sometimes, you may only want to group some specific worksheets and edit all of them at once.
+If you wanted to, you can group only some specific worksheets and edits all of them at once with ease.

-In the example below, a workbook has multiple worksheets for different years.
-All the worksheets have identical structures showing sales of agents for each quarter.
+In the following example, a workbook of sales data has multiple worksheets for different years.
+All these sheets have the same structures showing sales of agents for each quarter.

 Shift key, and click the last sheet tab.
 That’s it, now all selected sheets are grouped.
 When sheets grouped (the color changes from light gray to white background), it will look like as shown below.

-To group non-adjacent sheets in Excel, hold down the
+To group non-adjacent sheets (non-consecutive) in Excel, hold the

-Ctrl key and click the sheet tabs you want to group one by one.
-After clicking the last tab, release
+Ctrl key and click all the sheet tabs you want to group one by one.
+After clicking the last sheet tab, release

 In our example, we want to add names in column A and SUM formulas to do calculations in column E in multiple worksheets at the same time.

-Note: Once grouped, clicking any unselected sheet will ungroup the worksheets.
+Also, do remember, once grouped, clicking any unselected sheet outside the group will ungroup the worksheets.

 How to Group All Worksheets in Excel

-If you want to group all the worksheets in an Excel workbook, you can do it with a couple of clicks.
+If you wish to group all the spreadsheets in a workbook, you can do it with a couple of mouse clicks.

 Now, all the sheets in the workbook are grouped together.

-Note: When you group all worksheets, switching to another sheet tab will ungroup the worksheets.
-If only some worksheets are grouped, you can browse through them without ungrouping worksheets.
+Note: When you group all worksheets, switching to another sheet tab will ungroup them all.
+If only some worksheets are grouped, not all, you can easily switch between them without ungrouping worksheets.

 Important!
-Once you are finished with the formatting and making data changes for your group, make sure to un-group worksheets so you can begin to work on each sheet again individually.
+Once you are finished editing your group, be sure to ungroup the worksheets so you can start work on each sheet again individually.

 How to Know If Worksheets are Grouped in Excel?

-There are a few visual cues that can help you notice when you have grouped sheets in Excel:
+There are a few ways that can help you notice when you have grouped sheets in Excel:

-- The sheet tabs in a group have a white background while the tabs outside the group appear in light grey background.
+- The sheet tabs in a group have a white background color while the tabs outside the group appear in the light grey background color as shown below.

-- If you have grouped worksheets in the workbook, the word ‘Group’ will be added to the name of the workbook (at the end of it).
+- If you have any grouped worksheets in your workbook, the word ‘Group’ will be added to the name of the workbook.

 How to Ungroup Some Selected Worksheets in Excel

-If you want to ungroup some specific worksheets, hold the Control (
+If you intent to ungroup some only specific worksheets, hold the Control (

-This will ungroup the selected sheets but keep the rest of the sheets grouped.
+Doing this will ungroup the selected sheets while keeping all other sheets grouped.

 How to Ungroup All Worksheets in Excel